unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

 ![](./image/unified-overview.png)

-**unified is a friendly interface backed by an ecosystem of plugins built for creating and manipulating content**.  unified does this by taking Markdown, HTML, or plain text prose, turning it into structured data, and making it available to over 100 plugins.
-Tasks like text analysis, preprocessing, spellchecking, linting, and more can all be done through compatible plugins, and even chained together.
+**unified is a friendly interface backed by an ecosystem of plugins built for creating and manipulating content**.
+It does this by taking Markdown, HTML, or plain text prose, turning it into structured data, and making it available to over 100 plugins.
+Including, but not limited to, are tasks like text analysis, preprocessing, spellchecking, and linting.

 This and more is possible thanks to unified’s plugin pipeline, which lets you typically write one line of code to chain a plugin into this process.

-**Bottom line: with unified, you don’t manually handle syntax or parsing.**
+Bottom line: with unified, you don’t manually handle syntax or parsing.

-The heavy lifting isn’t being done by unified itself, it’s a rather small module that acts as an interface to unify the handling of different content formats, such as Markdown, HTML, or prose.
+unified is a rather small module that acts as an interface to unify the handling of different content formats, such as Markdown, HTML, or prose.
 A module that handles a certain content format, for instance [remark][remark] for Markdown, is called a **processor**.

 unified has a family of processors, tooling, and specifications.
 It’s called the unified collective.

 ### unified collective

-The unified collective are like-minded organisations to collaboratively work on the innovation of content through seamless, interchangeable, and pluggable tooling.
+The unified collective are like-minded organisations.
+These organisations have the shared goal to innovate content processing.
+Seamless, interchangeable, and pluggable tooling is how we achieve that.

 Depending on what you want to do you will reference different organisations.
 But before getting into the examples, let’s do an introduction round!